Tricia Nixon Cox: Personal life

-She has lived a very private life in the suburbs of New York, and was a stay-at-home mother for her son, Christopher Nixon Cox, born in March 1979.
-Her husband is now a corporate attorney and was a chairman of the New York Republican State Committee.
+She has lived a very private life in the suburbs of New York, and was a stay-at-home mother to her son, Christopher Nixon Cox, born in March 1979.
+Her husband is now a corporate attorney and a chairman of the New York Republican State Committee.
 She serves on the boards of many medical research institutions, as well as the Richard Nixon Foundation at the Nixon Library in California.